We launched the book at The School of Life, a nice location for a book subtitled ‘searching for balance in digital times.’

 This feels like a topic in need of exploration — especially since in Dutch literature, there is relatively little focus on it.

-5. I like to think I exist to make things and to learn things.
-And writing this, I have learnt a lot.
-If I can further some of what I learnt to other curious people I’d be very happy indeed.
+I think I exist to make things and to learn things.
+Writing this, meant learning a lot.
 The evolution of digital technology gives us so much about humanity to reflect upon.
-Some things are fantastic.
-Some things are horrid.
+Some of it fantastic.
+Some not so much.
 There’s emancipation in knowing more about both.
 And I’m afraid to admit, I think we’re nowhere near completing the puzzles at hand.

-If you want a personal, honest exploration on these matters, do buy it.
+If you want a personal, honest exploration on these matters, I’m tempted to say: buy it.

 More info / an interview?
 Send a message to Greta Le Blansch: firstname.lastname@example.org.